FaKod/neo4j-scala/README.md

 Transaction Wrapping
 --------------------
 Transactions are wrapped by withTx.
-After leaving the "scope" success is called or rollback if exception is raised:
+After leaving the "scope" success is called (or rollback if an exception is raised):

     withTx {
      implicit neo =>